gilch/hissp/docs/tutorial.rst

     ...
 (2))
     42

-Notice the part before the ``..`` is imported and the part after is looked up in the imported module.
+Notice the second dot required to access a module attribute.

+The translation of module identifiers to ``__import__`` calls happens at compile time, so this feature is still available in readerless mode.
-This capability is important for macros that are defined in one module, but used in another.
+Qualification is important for macros that are defined in one module, but used in another.

 Compound Expressions
 --------------------

-Literals are just the basic building blocks.
+Atoms are just the basic building blocks.
-To do anything interesting with them, you have to combine them.
+To do anything interesting with them, you have to combine them into tuples.

 Empty
 #####

-The empty tuple ``()`` might as well be a literal:
+The empty tuple ``()`` might as well be an atom:

 .. code-block:: REPL